Villy21/JsWidget/README.md

 If you have developed your own JS-Widget and want to share it with others, you can distribute the URL to people and they will use it in the [iOS WidgetWeb App](https://apps.apple.com/app/widget-web/id1522169352).
 Or you can write to [me](mailto:supporrt.vitalek.app@gmail.com) to add this URL to the [iOS WidgetWeb App](https://apps.apple.com/app/widget-web/id1522169352) JS-Widgets list.

+## Samples

+* [CounterJsWidget](jsWidget/CounterJsWidget) — an example of creating buttons and storing values ​​for reuse in a JS-Widget.
+* [TicTacToeJsWidget](jsWidget/TicTacToeJsWidget) — an example of creating a game in a JS-Widget.
+* [GeoLocationJsWidget](jsWidget/GeoLocationJsWidget) — an example of using geolocation in a JS-Widget. **IMPORTANT:** The first time you use the JavaScript Geo API in a widget, iOS will prompt you for location permission on the iOS home screen.
+If you skip this prompt, you can manually configure permissions in iOS Settings -> WidgetWeb.

 # Debugging your own JS-Widgets

 In the [WidgetWeb](https://apps.apple.com/app/widget-web/id1522169352) App menu, you can enable Developer mode.